Orochimarufan/HIDRAW/README.md

 CodeLite (http://codelite.org) is used as IDE and is required to build the projects.

+uinput\_ddrpad also comes with a Makefile for building without CodeLite:

+    cd uinput_ddrpad
+    make
+    make install

 Note that depending on the permissions on your devices (/dev/\*), you may have to run these tools as root.

 HIDRAW\_test